wp-plugins/mailjet-for-wordpress/trunk/readme.txt

 Tags: email, marketing, signup, newsletter, widget, smtp, mailjet Requires at least: 3.2.1
 Tested up to: 3.9.1
-Stable tag: 3.1.0
+Stable tag: 3.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Mailjet plugin allows you to Send both transactional and marketing emails from your Wordpress site by reconfiguring the wp_mail() function to use Mailjet’s enhanced SMTP relay in conjunction with signup widgets that sync new user subscriptions directly to Mailjet as well as provide an easy drag-and-drop marketing newsletter tool to send marketing emails directly from with your site.
+The Mailjet plugin allows you to Send both transactional and marketing emails from your Wordpress site by reconfiguring the wp_mail() function to use Mailjetï¿½s enhanced SMTP relay in conjunction with signup widgets that sync new user subscriptions directly to Mailjet as well as provide an easy drag-and-drop marketing newsletter tool to send marketing emails directly from with your site.

 == Description ==